faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 var coordinatorId = leaderOf(kafkaConsumerOffsetsTopicPartitionId);
 ```

 The request contains information about consumed topics partitions' offsets.
 In our case obviously about `purchases` topic.
+The offset if appended to the `__consumer_offsets` topic, but it is not returned to the clients until the transaction commits.
 // TODO check markers for __consumer_offsets topic

 Phew, quite a lot of work in a single function call.
 This is not the end.
 We still have a lot to cover.